C2SP/C2SP/BLAKE3.md

 simpler and more efficient alternative to dedicated legacy modes and algorithms.
 These primitives include:

-* **Unkeyed hashing (`hash`)**:  This is the general-purpose hashing mode, taking a single input of arbitrary size.
+* **Unkeyed hashing (`hash`)**:  This is the general-purpose hashing mode, taking a single input of up to 2<sup>64</sup> - 1 bytes.
 BLAKE3 in this mode can be used whenever a preimage- or collision-resistant hash function is needed, and to instantiate random oracles in cryptographic protocols.
 For example, BLAKE3 can replace SHA-3, as well as any SHA-2 instance, in applications such as digital signatures.

-* **Keyed hashing (`keyed_hash`)**:  The keyed mode takes a 32-byte key, in addition to the arbitrary size input.
+* **Keyed hashing (`keyed_hash`)**:  The keyed mode takes a 32-byte key in addition to the input.
 BLAKE3 in this mode can be used whenever a pseudorandom function (PRF) or message authentication code (MAC) is needed.
 For example, keyed BLAKE3 can replace HMAC instances.

-* **Key derivation (`derive_key`)**:  The key derivation mode takes two input values, each of arbitrary size: a context string, and key material.
+* **Key derivation (`derive_key`)**:  The key derivation mode takes two inputs, a context string and key material, each of up to 2<sup>64</sup> - 1 bytes.
 BLAKE3 in this mode can be used whenever a key derivation function (KDF) is needed.
 For example, BLAKE3 in key derivation mode can replace HKDF.
 The context string in this mode should be hardcoded, globally unique, and application-specific.

-By default, all modes return a 32-byte output, but they can produce an output of arbitrary size.
-Therefore, the hash mode can be used as an extendable-output-function (XOF), and the keyed hash mode can be used as a deterministic random bit generator (DRBG).
+All modes return a 32-byte output by default, but they can produce up to 2<sup>64</sup> - 1 output bytes.
+This allows the `hash` mode to be used as an extendable-output-function (XOF) and the `keyed_hash` mode to be used as a deterministic random bit generator (DRBG).

 ### 1.2.
 Security Considerations